fire2234/Fullbright-for-FNAF-VR/README.md

 # Development completely stopped, this will be the end of 3Dmigoto fullbright for FNAF HW, follow the method above to access the vanilla fullbright.
 # Fullbright-for-FNAF-VR
-This Mod provides Fullbright using 3DMigoto
+This Mod provides Fullbright using 3DMigoto (Development stopped)

 INSTRUCTIONS: